Planning a trip to Washington D.C.?

-A tour of the U.S. Capitol is a must-see for visitor’s to Washington D.C.
+A tour of the U.S. Capitol Building is a must-see for visitors to Washington D.C.
 Here are some tips to help you make the most out of your visit.

-Once you get through security, begin in the basement by picking up your tickets and waiting until your tour is called.
+When you book a tour through the Visitor Center, you’ll begin in the basement by picking up your tickets and waiting until your tour is called.
 If you have extra time, check out the interactive museum adjacent to the lobby of the visitor’s center.
 We toured it at the end of our visit and enjoyed the films and hands-on exhibits.

 Your tour will begin with a 13-minute film in a state-of-the-art theater, followed by a guided tour.
 My favorite upgrade to the Capitol tours in recent years is that all visitors wear headphones.
 The tour groups are quite large, and yet everyone is able to enjoy the tour without straining to hear what is being said.

 Capitol tours last about one hour during the busy season and perhaps a little longer if your guide is not in a hurry.
 My most recent tour lasted about an hour and 15 minutes.